AhaLabs/rust-status-message/README.md

 ## Using this contract

-### Web app

 Deploy the smart contract to a specific account created with the NEAR Wallet.
-Then interact with the smart contract using near-api-js on the frontend.
+Then interact with the smart contract using https://raen.dev.

 If you do not have a NEAR account, please create one with [NEAR Wallet](https://wallet.testnet.near.org).